Telecommunications lease: Cell tower lease buyout

-Property owners have the ability to sell their cell tower lease separate from their parcel.
+Property owners have the ability to sell their cell tower lease separately from their parcel.
 A Cell Tower Lease Prepayment or "buyout" is when a Landlord decides to sell their lease for a lump-sum of Cash today.
-The lump-sum is a discounted cash flow for a period of term defined in the Purchase and Sale Agreement.
+The lump-sum is a discounted cash flow for a period of the term defined in the Purchase and Sale Agreement.
 Investors purchase the cell tower lease as an easement or lease assignment.

 Converting a wireless lease agreement to a Telecommunications Easement is the safest way to perform a Prepayment or Buyout for all involved.
 However, purchases can be structured in many ways, with the most common outlined below:

 – Perpetual Easement – These transactions are typically for a period of 99 years, with the option to take additional 99-year terms for a small consideration.

 – Term Easement – These transactions are for a period from 35 years through 98 years.
 Term Easements revert the rent back to the Landlord after the expiration of the then-defined term, typically investors take Right or First Refusal provisions that allow them to re-purchase the agreement should the Landlord decide to sell again in the future.

 – Fee Simple Purchase – Basically, it's a real estate transaction.
 Fee Simple or Fee Simple Absolute is the most complete form of ownership.
 A Fee Simple buyer is given title (ownership) of the property, which includes the land and any improvements to the land in perpetuity.

-– Rent Assignment – aka LPA (Lease Purchase and Assignment) – Rent Assignments are the riskiest form of investment for an investor because these do not grant an Easement on the property to protect the investor’s interest in the event of Default.
+– Rent Assignment – aka LPA (Lease Purchase and Assignment) – Rent Assignments are the riskiest form of investment for an investor because these do not grant an Easement on the property to protect the investor's interest in the event of Default.
 Investors historically try to avoid these types of transactions unless the potential for upside outweighs the risk of the Landlord defaulting on the property.

 Three main factors that influence cell tower buyout prices are: current rent, the rent escalator, and the date of lease expiration.

 Mass deployment of Fifth Generation cellular technology (5G) has the potential to impact rental income streams paid to property owners, especially in densely populated urban areas where multiple 5G nodes or small cells could render a macrocell site obsolete with emphasis placed on cell sites with higher rental payments.
 This could also affect investors holding portfolios of cellular telecommunication leases in urban areas.

 Different types of cell tower lease buyout offers have different implications for landowners.
 For example, a cell tower lease buyout on farmland is much different than the purchase of a lease on a building rooftop.
 Some necessary considerations for cell tower lease buyout transactions are: